LambdaSharp/LambdaSharpTool/Docs/syntax/Index.md

 ## Intrinsic Functions

 [CloudFormation intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) are supported in item definitions where values can be specified.

+### !Include

-In addition, LambdaSharp modules can use the `!Include` pre-processor directive to include plain text files as strings or YAML files as nested objects.
+LambdaSharp modules can use the `!Include` pre-processor directive to include plain text files as strings or YAML files as nested objects.
 The `!Include` directive can be used anywhere in a YAML file.

 ___Example___
 ```yaml